duynghiadev/-n-Chuy-n-Ng-nh-2-IT/README.md

 # Project Introduction

 Hello everyone who has viewed our project.
-This is the project we worked on for the second specialized project course.
+This is the project we worked on for the second specialized project course (Đồ Án Chuyên Ngành 2).
 Our team consists of 2 members:

 1. **Member 1:** Đinh Xuân Thìn.
    - Student ID: 20IT350